flock-community/aigentic/.junie/guidelines.md

 ## DSL Usage
 Aigentic provides a powerful and intuitive DSL for creating and configuring AI agents.
 Here's an example of how to use it:

+It provides 2 main dsl:

+- Agent DSL: dsl to compose an agent
+- Workflow DSL dsl to chain multiple agents into a workflow

 Required imports:
 - community.flock.aigentic.core.agent.start
 - community.flock.aigentic.core.agent.tool.Outcome